MicrosoftDocs/powerapps-docs/articles/guided-learning/learning-quick-look-powerapps.md

    ms.author="mblythe"/>

 # A quick look at creating apps in PowerApps
 Now that you know the basics of PowerApps, let's jump into **a tour of how to create apps**.
-We'll quickly look at sample apps, creating apps from a data source, and creating apps from a template.
+We'll quickly look at sample apps, creating apps from a template, using shared apps, and creating apps from a data source.
 In the next topic, we will get more hands-on with app creation.

 ## Check out some sample apps